begmuhommet/low-ops-docs/docs/application/security-report.md

 - Medium Severity: These issues are important but may not require immediate action.
 They should be addressed in your next update cycle.
 - Low Severity: These issues pose minimal risk but should still be reviewed and addressed when convenient.

 > **Tip:** Always prioritize addressing high severity vulnerabilities to minimize potential security risks to your application.
+Don't forget to review Docker image vulnerabilities by checking the "Include image vulnerabilities" box.